 The Square Kilometre Array (SKA)

-At the present time hundreds of astronomers, computer scientists and technology engineers are designing the next generation radio telescope - the Square Kilometre Array or SKA.
+At the present time hundreds of astronomers, computer scientists and technology engineers are designing the next generation radio telescope - the Square Kilometre Array or SKA [13].
 It is anticipated that construction of the first phase of the telescope will begin in 2016 with the full telescope completed and in operation by 2022.
-The decision where to locate the SKA will be made in 2012 and it is likely be located in either Australia or South Africa, in a desert so as to have little or no interference, but is a collaborative effort of over 50 groups in 19 countries.
+The decision where to locate the SKA will be made in 2012 and it is likely be located in either Australia or South Africa, in a desert so as to have little or no interference, but will be a collaborative effort involving over 50 groups in 19 countries.

-The present design [8,9,10] has a combination of aperture arrays in the core and up to 3000 phased array feeds on dishes and a collecting area of approximately one square kilometre with receptors extending out to a distance of 3000km from the centre of the telescope (figure 3).
-It will allow a sensitivity of more than 50 times that of existing telescopes, and 10,000 times the survey speed and will provide data to answer fundamental science questions on gravitation and magnetism, galaxy formation and even the question of life on other planets.
-The design of the SKA is developing through studies based on the science requirements, Pathfinder telescopes that provide experience of design options, and technology capability considerations.
+The present design [14,15,16] has a combination of aperture arrays in the core and up to 3000 phased array feeds on dishes giving a collecting area of approximately one square kilometer, with receptors extending out to a distance of 3000km from the centre of the telescope (Figure 1.3).
+The SKA will have a sensitivity of more than 50 times that of existing telescopes, and 10,000 times the survey speed.
+It is intended to provide data to answer fundamental questions about gravitation and magnetism, galaxy formation and even the question of life on other planets.
+The design of the SKA is developing through studies based on the science requirements, and on a number of SKA ‘Pathfinder’ projects that provide experience of design options, and technology capability considerations.